Faculty of Global Studies Department of Global Communication

 Cultivating understanding of the international community and the ability to communicate

-Students will learn the basics of international information studies, international society theory, and area studies to understand the structure and trends of the international community.
-In addition, through "Basic Seminar B/C," students will acquire the ability to express their own opinions, how to lead discussions, and practical methods for planning and problem solving.
+Students will learn the fundamentals of international politics, security studies, and regional studies, fostering an understanding of the international community and developing the ability to communicate effectively.
+They will also gain an understanding of the mechanisms and dynamics of the international community.
+In addition, through "Basic Seminar B/C," they will acquire the ability to express their own opinions, conduct discussions, and develop practical methods for planning and problem-solving.

 Reference Lessons

-ISI Basic Seminar IA (International Information Studies), ISI Basic Seminar IB (International Society), Basic Seminar C
+ISI Basic Seminar IA (Introduction to Security Studies), ISI Basic Seminar IB (Principles of Political Science), Basic Seminar B/C

 • Second Year